Destro25/ProiectJava/README.md

-A java project about a marketplace system made for a game with skins(inspired by Counter-Strike).
+A Java learning project about a marketplace system designed for a game with skins.(inspired by Counter-Strike).